mit-submit/submit-users-guide/source/tutorials/tutorial_2.rst

       condor_submit condor.sub

 If you ran the previous tutorial, you can run the code you created in addition to hostname.
-I n scipt.sh you can add the line to execute the code.
-In the condor.sun you can add the following line adding in the script Condor will execute.
+In scipt.sh you can add the line to execute the code.
+In the condor.sub you can add the following line adding in the script Condor will execute.
+This line will transfer the example python script into the condor job so that it can be executed.
+If your job needs many files, they will all need to be trannsferred in.

 .. code-block:: sh

       transfer_input_files  = <example_script.py>

 Controlling/Analyzing Jobs: